kubernetes/enhancements/keps/sig-scheduling/5194-reserved-for-workloads/README.md

   // ResourceClaim to remove the reference from the status.ReservedFor list when there
   // are no longer any pods consuming the claim.
   //
+  // Most user-created ResourceClaims should not set this field.
+It is more typically
+  // used by ResourceClaims created and managed by controllers.
+  //
   // +featureGate=DRAReservedForWorkloads
   // +optional
   ReservedFor *ResourceClaimConsumerReference